petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/tutorials/using-a-microservice-client-extension.md

 ![Custom Element 2 displays a bad joke each time the page is loaded.](./using-a-microservice-client-extension/images/02.png)

 ## Additional OAuth Details

+When an authenticated user loads a page with the client application on it (the custom element), it requests an authorization code, which is available because of the communication channel configured by the user agent extension (i.e., Liferay is the authorization server).
+Liferay returns the code, then the client asks for the access token.
+With the token, the endpoint in the microservice is accessible by the client.
+The resource server validates the JWT token with Liferay using the JWKS URI endpoint.
+This is done automatically in the background.

 In the `DadJoke.js` file of the `liferay-sample-custom-element-2` client extension, there's an important call that initiates the authorization pipeline: